patternfly/patternfly-org/packages/v4/src/content/design-guidelines/content/capitalization.md

 ## Capitalization across Red Hat UIs

-If you’re designing UIs for Red Hat products, follow these rules:
+Similar to PatternFly, sentence case is the standard across Red Hat products.
+However, capitalization will vary depending on each product area's context.
+In general, follow these guidelines:

 - Write navigation items and their corresponding page titles in **title case**.
-- Write products, services, and features in **title case**.
 - Write all other areas (like menu items, button text, form field labels, and empty state headings) in **sentence case**.
+- Capitalize proper nouns, acronyms, initialisms, product names, services, and features.

 <img src="./img/user-menu-example.png" alt="title case navigation items and sentence case menu items" width="750px"/>

 1. **Navigation**: Navigation items are in title case.
 2. **Menu**: Menu items are in sentence case.

+Keep in mind that the main goal is consistency.
+If you need to use different capitalization standards depending on what you're designing, that's OK.
+Just be sure to keep the capitalization within your product area consistent.
 <br />
 Capitalize **Red Hat feature names** when they’re used as proper nouns or when they refer to a capitalized UI term (like a navigation item).
 Write them in lowercase when they’re used to describe generic concepts.